-As of May 21, 2021, RHDV2 has been detected in the following Nevada counties: Clark, Nye, Douglas, Pershing, Lander, Lyon, and Washoe.
+As of July 1, 2021, RHDV2 has been detected in the following Nevada counties: Clark, Nye, Douglas, Pershing, Lander, Lyon, Elko and Washoe.
 More information including current rabbit import requirements, biosecurity recommendations and USDA disease tracker information is available below.

 Rabbit Hemorrhagic Disease Virus 2 (RHDV2) is a highly contagious, often fatal, foreign animal disease of rabbits and hares.
 Since Nevada's first detections in spring 2020, NDA has continued to monitor and investigate the rabbit/hare population for the disease.
 RHDV2 is easily transmitted between rabbits/hares, and the virus can persist in the environment for extended periods of time.
 Detections confirmed in counties in several areas of the state further underscore that there is no distance within the state, that can be considered 'safe'.

 Protecting against RHDV2